SoftEng-HEIGVD/amt-2016-lab1-solution/README.md

   - Errors related DTOs
   - User related DTOs

-The `FieldsErrorsDto` and `FieldErrorsDto` are used to represent the validation errors in the API but can alse be used elsewhere.
+The `MessageCollectionDto` and `ErrorDto` are used to represent the validation errors in the API but can alse be used elsewhere.
 In our case, we use these DTOs in the servlets for the form user inputs validation.

 The `UserReadDto` and `UserWriteDto` are used to represent the user information in the REST API.
 The difference between the `read` and the `write` DTOs consist of the data that are represented.
 In the case of a user, we do not want to represent the password/hashedPassword in the DTOs we return in the API.
 And when we create/update a user we want to be able to accept a password/passwordConfirmation.
 Therefore, we use the `read` user DTO to output the details of the users through our API and we use the `write` user DTO to accept user details to create or update a user.